roberthoward/manager-README/README.md

 # manager-README
 <img src = "https://github.com/roberthoward/manager-README/blob/main/thomsonreuters_logo.PNG" width="100" ALIGN="left">

-I am Rob Howard, Director of Technology for the Digital Marketing Platform at Thomson Reuters within the [Digital and Service Technology](https://thehub.thomsonreuters.com/groups/dxp) - DEP (Digital, Employee & Partner) Technology group.
+I am Rob Howard, UX Engineering Director within the Thomson Reuters Design (https://trten.sharepoint.com/sites/DesignOperations) - Design UX Engineering.
 I began my career at Thomson Reuters in 2013 as a software engineer in the Tax & Accounting business segment.
 I am a native of Dallas, Texas in the United States and headquartered at the Carrollton - Thomson Reuters HQ office in the Central time zone (CST).
 Please view this README as a representation of my managerial philosophy.

 It's going to take a solid quarter to fully figure our working relationship out.
 I understand the importance of first impressions, and I know you want to get a check in the win column, but this is a complex place full of equally complex humans.
 Take your time, meet everyone, go to every meeting, write things down, and ask all the questions – especially about all the TR acronyms, cross-functional teams, and project code names.